opensearch-project/alerting/README.md

 ./gradlew :alerting:run --debug-jvm # to just start a cluster that can be debugged
 ```

-The Elasticsearch server JVM will launch suspended and wait for a debugger to attach to `localhost:5005` before starting the Elasticsearch server.
+The Opensearch server JVM will launch suspended and wait for a debugger to attach to `localhost:5005` before starting the Opensearch server.
 The IDE needs to listen for the remote JVM.
 If using Intellij you must set your debug configuration to "Listen to remote JVM" and make sure "Auto Restart" is checked.
 You must start your debugger to listen for remote JVM before running the commands.

 To debug code running in an integ test (which exercises the server from a separate JVM), run: